hbunke/BibsOnGitHub/README.md

 Hints
 -----

--   Please enter the GitHub URLs with the default markdown syntax.
+-   Please enter the GitHub / GitLab URLs with the default markdown syntax.
     For the representation on GitHub the simple URL would be sufficient, but in the future the list could also be used for other display and conversion purposes.
 If you like, you can run the included small script (links.py),